shafikshaon/SolarSystem/README.md

 # SolarSystem
- A solar system developed with OpenGL with various feature, can be controlled with keyboard.
+A solar system developed with OpenGL with the various feature can be controlled with the keyboard.
 It can rotate, zoom by keyboard.

-# Instalation
+# Installation
 git clone https://github.com/shafikshaon/SolarSystem.git